bioker/knowledge/interview/java/SPRING.md

 + Bundles can be gotten by ResourceBundleMessageSource or ReloadableResourceBundleMessageSource configuration
 + For locale determination there is need to define LocaleResolver in configuration

+### RESTful application

++ Use @RestController instead of @Controller
++ Use Jackson library to transform request data to object and result object to response data
+    + For using Objects as requests and response
+        + @RequestBody for arguments in request mapping method
+        + @ResponseBody for type of returned value
+    + For additional parameters (not in http body)
+        + @PathVariable - part of url path for using as value, example of definition (in @RequestMapping pattern): `/someController/processRequest/{someVariable}`
+        + @RequestParam - http parameter in url, like `/url?someParam=someValue`
+        + @RequestHeader - http request header value

+### Spring MVC Interceptors

++ It's analogy of servlet filter
++ It intercepts requests from client and process it